Clindamycin

 Rating: Important

-Comment: Clindamycin-primaquine is an acceptable alternative to TMP-SMX , or dapsone-trimethoprim in the management of mild or moderately severe PCP.
+Comment: Clindamycin-primaquine is an acceptable alternative to TMP-SMX or dapsone-trimethoprim in managing mild or moderately severe PCP.

 Comment: Pyrimethamine-clindamycin is less effective than sulfadiazine-pyrimethamine but can be used as an alternative treatment regimen in sulfa allergic pts.

-Comment: PCN works by inhibiting bacterial replication, but clindamycin shuts down production of toxins and its activity is independent of inoculum size.
-Clindamycin or clindamycin + PNC are advocated for devastating streptococcal soft tissue infections including necrotizing fasciitis, myositis and TSS (NEJM 334: 240, 1996).
+Comment: PCN works by inhibiting bacterial replication, but clindamycin shuts down the production of toxins, and its activity is independent of inoculum size.
+Clindamycin or clindamycin + PNC are advocated for devastating streptococcal soft tissue infections, including necrotizing fasciitis, myositis and TSS (NEJM 334: 240, 1996).

 Comment: Clindamycin is equivalent to metronidazole in the treatment of pelvic infection.